 "Light Crude Oil" means a category of crude oil characterized by relatively low viscosity, a lower carbon-to-hydrogen ratio, and a relatively lower density having an API gravity of greater than or equal to 20.

+“Linear Generator” means any power generation technology that uses a thermochemical reaction to create linear motion that is directly converted into electricity and has electricity-only generation efficiency greater than 30%.

-“Linkage” is as defined in section 95802(a) of the cap-and-trade regulation.
+“Linkage” is as defined in section 95802(a) of the Cap-and-Invest Regulation.

-“Linked jurisdiction” means a jurisdiction which has entered into a linkage agreement pursuant to subarticle 12 of the cap-and-trade regulation.
+“Linked jurisdiction” means a jurisdiction which has entered into a linkage agreement pursuant to subarticle 12 of the Cap-and-Invest Regulation.

 “Liquefied natural gas” or “LNG” means natural gas (primarily methane) that has been liquefied by reducing its temperature to -260 degrees Fahrenheit at atmospheric pressure.